Khushi10511/NEWS-WEBSITE/README.md

+# NEWS-WEBSITE
-# NEWS-WEBSITE which will display news to you.
+It is a website which displays news to you.